IsoPhase-security/IsoPhase/README.md

 Details are in `tools/kernel_module`.

 ## **CVEs**
+We evluated the CVEs of popular data processing frameworks including `OpenCV, Numpy, Pillow, TensorFlow, PyTorch and Caffe` and found that 59/92 CVEs are in Phase 1, 33/92 CVEs are in phase 2 and no CVE is in Phase 3.

+Details are shown in `list.md`.

 `CVE cases` contains the POC image used by us to trigger the vulnerabilities of the underlying frameworks.